subhh/libconnect/README.md

 Visit our git repository: https://github.com/subhh/libconnect

-## 8.0.2
+## 8.1.0
-    - EZB- Details:
+    - EZB: plug-in use now only the xml interface and not the database
-        - Title history.
+    - Fixed unsecure url schemes
-            - ZDBID and period now in same underlined line like original EZB view.
+    - using of standard view helper
-            - Fixed sorting of precursor vom oldes to newest.
+        - Removed StrlenNp helper function
-            - Fixed incomplete list
+        - removed compare view helper
-        - added open access policy search link to SHERPA/RoMEO
+        - removed strlen view helper
-        - fixed keywords
+        - truncate view helper removed
-    - Fixed composer.json
+    - Include assets only where needed

 Tested with
-    - TYPO3 10.4.14
+    - TYPO3 10.4.

 ## Configuration